 SPF (Sender Policy Framework) is a system that identifies to mail servers what hosts are allowed to send email for a given domain.
 Setting up SPF helps to prevent your email from being classified as spam.

-The instructions for setting up DNS for SPF and DKIM are generic.
-The instructions for configuring the SPF policy agent and OpenDKIM into Postfix should work on any distribution after making respective code adjustments for the package tool and to identify the exact path to OpenDKIM’s socket file in Postfix.
+The DNS instructions for setting up SPF, DKIM and DMARC are generic.
+The instructions for configuring the SPF policy agent and OpenDKIM into Postfix should work on any distribution after making respective code adjustments for the package tool, and identifying the exact path to the Unix socket file.

 You must already have Postfix installed, configured and working.
-Refer to the Linode Postfix Guides for assistance.sudo apt-get install libsasl2-modules sudo apt-get install postfix
+Refer to the Linode Postfix Guides for assistance.

 Publishing an SPF DNS record without having the SPF policy agent configured within Postfix is safe; however, publishing DKIM DNS records without having OpenDKIM working correctly within Postfix can result in your email being discarded by the recipient’s email server.